diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 An ODBC driver allows applications that support the ODBC protocol (such as `business intelligence software`) to connect to Hive.
 The Apache Hive distribution does not ship with an ODBC driver, but several vendors make one freely available.
 (Like the JDBC driver, ODBC drivers use Thrift to communicate with the Hive server.)

 ### The Hive Metastore
-The metastore is the central repository of Hive metadata.
-The metastore is divided into two pieces: a service and the backing store for the data.
+The metastore is the central repository of Hive metadata. `The metastore is divided into two pieces: a service and the backing store for the data`.
 By default, the metastore service runs in the same JVM as the Hive service and contains an embedded Derby database instance backed by the local disk.
 This is called the embedded metastore configuration (see Figure 17-2).

 Using an `embedded metastore` is a simple way to get started with Hive; however, only `one embedded Derby database can access the database files on disk at any one time`, which means you can have only one Hive session open at a time that accesses the same metastore.
 Trying to start a second session produces an error when it attempts to open a connection to the metastore.